 Because people in the 21st-century are getting married later in life, on average, than earlier generations married, those who are entering a marriage today usually have more to protect than those who married two or three generations ago.

 Second and subsequent marriages are also much more common now.
-Those who enter second and subsequent marriages tend to approach a marriage with more thoughtfulness and planning.
+Those who enter second and subsequent marriages tend to approach marriage with more thoughtfulness and planning.

 IS A PRENUPTIAL AGREEMENT A “SMART” MOVE?

 Of course, not everyone brings assets into a marriage.
 Many bring debt, particularly student loan debt, which now amounts to more than a trillion dollars in the United States.

 Prenups can safeguard assets like retirement accounts, real estate, and investments, and prenups can also protect a bride or a groom from a partner’s student loan debt or credit card debt.